 Tuscan kale leaves are popular winter staples in all over the Mediterranean, used in soups (ribollita toscana), stews, salads, pizza, and pasta.

 In Japan, fresh kale juice is quite popular drink.

-Because of its high vitamin K content, patients taking anti-coagulants such as warfarin are encouraged to avoid kale since it increases the vitamin K concentration in the blood, which is what the drugs are attempting to lower.
-This effectively raises the dose of the drug and causes toxicity.
+Because of its high vitamin-K content, patients taking anti-coagulants such as warfarin are encouraged to avoid kale since it increases the vitamin-K concentration in the blood, which is what the drugs are attempting to lower.
+This effectively raises the dose of the drug and can lead to toxicity.

 Its leaves carry 0.2 g/100 g of oxalic acid, a value far less than some other comparable greens such as spinach (0.97 g/100) and purslane (1.31 g/100 g).
-It may be used; however, with caution, even in individuals with known oxalate urinary tract stones.
+It may be consumed, however with a caution, even in individuals with known oxalate urinary tract stones.
 Adequate intake of water is advised to maintain normal urine output.
-(Medical disclaimer).
+(Medical Disclaimer).

 <<-Back to Vegetables from Kale.
 Please visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.